-Sometimes it’s just time to spice up your interior design, and installing a peel-and-stick backsplash is the perfect way to transform your kitchen.
+Sometimes, it’s just time to spice up your interior design, and installing a peel-and-stick backsplash is the perfect way to transform your kitchen.
 This is a doable project for almost any homeowner, and you won’t break the bank.
-If you’re looking for a fun DIY afternoon, you might be ready to peel-and-stick.
+If you’re looking for a fun DIY afternoon, you might be ready to peel and stick.

 Even if you have a vision in mind, you should weigh your options because there are many imaginative ways to design your backsplash.
 For instance, you can opt for a simple brick design or try something fun like scallops or hexagons.

-2. Cut the Tiles
+Cut the Tiles

 You’ll need to cut tile pieces to fit neatly around any outlets, windows, or cupboards.
-To make it easier, measure the space and then cut the tile according to the measurements.
+To make it easier, measure the space and cut the tile according to the measurements.

 It’s almost time to start tiling!
 First, pick a starting point on one side of the backsplash.
-Work from the bottom up and be consistent, so your tiles line up.
+Work from the bottom up and be consistent so your tiles line up.

-Make it easy for yourself by using a ruler and pencil to mark on the wall where each tile will go before you start sticking.
+Make it easy by using a ruler and pencil to mark on the wall where each tile will go before you start sticking.
 You may need to cut a straightedge on the tiles on each side of the backsplash to line up with the wall.